 Colleagues are liking Vote Her In, too.

-Above is an image of me with Vote Run Lead founder, Shannon Garrett, from a training session we led.
-Below is an image from a book signing and talk I gave at the Lubeznik Center for the Arts.
+Above is an image with Vote Run Lead founder, Shannon Garrett.
+Below is an image from a signing and talk at the Lubeznik Center for the Arts.

 And then there are my colleagues on Instagram.
 Here is just one of many great images of #VoteHerIn there.
 For more, go to: @voteherinbyrebeccasive.